 Bhimasar was one of the first villages in the vicinity to get their own radio tower and the children will make sure they stress on that point while walking to the radio house.
 The villagers from Bhimasar earn a living by rearing their flock of goats and sheep as well as from the little that can be cultivated in the barren land that surrounds their village.

-The major attraction that brings people to this tribal village is the fossil park which is a short 10 minute walk from the village.
-The Kutch fossil park as it is more commonly known is one of the oldest in the country and houses a wide variety of fossils from shells and tiny sea creatures to giant turtles and the all conquering dinosaurs.
+The major attraction that brings people to this tribal village is the fossil park which is a short 10-minute walk from the village.
+The Kutch fossil park as it is more commonly known as one of the oldest in the country and houses a wide variety of fossils from shells and tiny sea creatures to giant turtles and the all-conquering dinosaurs.
 This fossil park literally has it all.
 There is a small entry fee which is very nominal for what you get to see in return.

-The entire desert region of Kutch is extremely rich in fossils since millions of years ago, this vast land did not exist and was under water.
+The entire desert region of Kutch is extremely rich in fossils since millions of years ago, this vast land did not exist and was underwater.
 Over a period of time land started slowly emerging.
 The region of Kutch was one of the last to be formed.
-By this time, living pre-historic animals like dinosaurs who walked earth had evolved and reached an advanced stage.
+By this time, living pre-historic animals like dinosaurs who walked the earth had evolved and reached an advanced stage.

 Hence over these millions of years when layers of soil accumulated, these animals were buried at every stage making Kutch a treasure trove of fossils.
 The museum has fossils of around six species of dinosaurs which were found buried in Kutch.

 There are zero accommodation options around the village and the fossil park.
 The best option is to club this as a half-day excursion enroute to the Rann of Kutch.
 The best time to visit Bhimasar is during the winter months from November to February when the weather is most favourable for travel.